Bellisario/Urly/README.md

 ## How to build
-Urly is built with WinRar sfx, so, you need to have WinRar in your computer and you need to create an archive with sfx and add a comment with [this file content](https://github.com/Bellisario/Urly/blob/master/build.txt).
+Urly is built with WinRar sfx, so, you need to have WinRar in your computer, to create an archive with sfx and add a comment with [this file content](https://github.com/Bellisario/Urly/blob/master/build.txt).